 Most wetsuit suppliers carry broad hangers specifically for wetsuits, in order to avoid damage from storage.
 Whatever you do, don’t fold it tightly and jam it into your dive bag or a drawer, unless you’re anxious to buy a new suit.

 6. Surf Wax is ForeverIf you’re a surfer, you have undoubtedly already learned this.
 Surf wax sticks to neoprene – REALLY well!
 If you have hours to kill and lots of patience, you might get most of it off.
 But you’ll soon learn the other thing that surf wax sticks really well to – other surf wax.
 Live with it.

 7. Don’t Play in the SandIf you’ve ever tried to don a wetsuit that was put away full of sand, you’ll understand why this is to be avoided.
 When you’re taking your suit off, do it someplace that’s free of sand and mud.
 And DON’T rinse the sand off in the ocean!
 There’s a lot of sand being tossed around in that surf.

-8. Washing Machines are NOT for WetsuitsA wife that doesn’t use a wetsuit might be trying to be helpful when she tosses your suit in the washing machine.
-Even if she uses cold water and adds no detergent, the residues in the washing machine can do a lot of damage.
-Needless to say, if she follows that up with a drier cycle…you’ll soon be buying a new suit.
+8. Washing Machines are NOT for WetsuitsA roommate, partner or child who doesn't own a wetsuit might be trying to be helpful when he or she tosses your suit in the washing machine.
+Even if cold water is used and no detergent is added, the residues in the washing machine can do a lot of damage.
+Needless to say, if the machine washing is followed up with a dryer cycle…you’ll soon be buying a new suit.

 9. Ironing your Wetsuit.
 Need we say this?Amusingly, most use & care instructions point out that ironing your wetsuit is a bad idea.
 Applying a hot iron to synthetic rubber isn’t considered wise.
 It shouldn’t be necessary to say, but nevertheless, don’t do it!
 You’ll ruin the suit and the iron…and your day along with them.